-SchoolTutoring Academy’s tutoring programs for Melrose students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Melrose, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Melrose Public Schools contain seven schools and 3,750 students.
 There are five elementary schools with grades K-5, a middle school, and a high school.
 Melrose Public Schools use a combination of the 2011 Massachusetts Curriculum Frameworks and the Common Core Standards.
 These standards have three goals: to prepare students for college and their careers, for there to be coherence and a clear sequence as to the learning from grade to grade, and to challenge students to use critical thinking skills in order to help them succeed in a 21st century society.